MDEGroup/LEV4REC-deployment/README.md

 # LEV4REC-deployment
-This repository contains the Docker configuration files for the deployment of Scava platform The suorce code and development support is available at [https://github.com/MDEGroup/LEV4REC-Tool/](https://github.com/MDEGroup/LEV4REC-Tool)
+This repository contains the Docker configuration files for the deployment of Scava platform The source code and development support is available at [https://github.com/MDEGroup/LEV4REC-Tool/](https://github.com/MDEGroup/LEV4REC-Tool)
 You should follow the following steps to run this setup:

 1. (Re)Build the docker images using: